Microflash/Prim/test/fixtures/RequiredAlternatives/test.md

 <!-- back slash -->
 Press back slash to reset the search.
+On Windows, we use back slashes to separate directories and files.

 <!-- bottleneck -->
 The bottle necks in production caused delays.